estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 To use this connector, you'll need:

-* An existing catalog spec that includes at least one collection
 * A [new Google Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) in the same region as the BigQuery destination dataset.
 * A Google Cloud [service account](https://cloud.google.com/docs/authentication/getting-started) with a key file generated and the following roles:
     * [`roles/bigquery.dataEditor`](https://cloud.google.com/bigquery/docs/access-control#bigquery.dataEditor) on the destination dataset